kosua20/Thoth/README.md

 - adding support for referenced footnotes
 - adding the generation of sitemap.xml ~and feed.xml~ files
-- more keywords and templates options
-- non synchronized logs when uploading
+- fix unsynchronized logs when uploading
-- Apple Doc

 ## Authors and Contributors
 Created in Swift using Xcode by [Simon Rodriguez](http://simonrodriguez.fr).